I believe that both programming and music are at their best when they are shared experiences.

 Code is also a shared experience.
 The lone basement-work that creates the Firefox web browser is all preparation

-It's not the code in the repo that changes lives, it's the users, from Twitter to Google.
+It's not the code in the repo that changes lives, it's the users and contributors, from Twitter to Apache to Google.

 In both code and music, the ultimate experience is shared creation.
 As moving as a concert can be, nothing beats